Chart Color Schemes

 Educational outcomes in South Bunbury fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-South Bunbury's residents aged 15+ have 22.6% holding university degrees, compared to Australia's 30.4%.
-This indicates potential for educational development.
-Bachelor degrees are most prevalent at 15.9%, followed by postgraduate qualifications (3.7%) and graduate diplomas (3.0%).
-Vocational credentials are prominent, with 40.7% holding such qualifications - advanced diplomas at 10.5% and certificates at 30.2%.
+South Bunbury's educational qualifications trail regional benchmarks, with 22.6% of residents aged 15+ holding university degrees compared to Australia's 30.4%.
+This indicates potential for educational development and skills enhancement.
+Bachelor degrees are the most common at 15.9%, followed by postgraduate qualifications (3.7%) and graduate diplomas (3.0%).
+Trade and technical skills are prominent, with 40.7% of residents aged 15+ holding vocational credentials – advanced diplomas (10.5%) and certificates (30.2%).

-Educational participation is high, with 25.5% currently enrolled in formal education: 9.5% in primary, 7.9% in secondary, and 2.6% in tertiary education.
+Educational participation is high, with 25.5% of residents currently enrolled in formal education, including 9.5% in primary, 7.9% in secondary, and 2.6% pursuing tertiary education.

 Frequently Asked Questions - Education